Nordic ACC Championship 2009

 A2.1 Valid hails for protest

-A2.1.2 A competitor may hail for protest by writing "P <boatname>" or "Protest <boatname>" in the race chat as soon as possible after the incident, for any situation she was not a part of.
+A2.1.1 A competitor may hail for protest by writing "P <boatname>" or "Protest <boatname>" in the race chat as soon as possible after an incident.

 A2.1.3 A request for a penalty cancellation is to be considered as a valid hail for protest